prebid/prebid.github.io/dev-docs/modules/floors.md

 The PrebidServerBidAdapter calls `getFloor()` like any other bid adapter and passes it to the server side as imp.bidfloor and imp.bidfloorcur.

-### Publisher Interface
+### In-Page Interface

-Obviously if a publisher is defining their own floors, then all of the fields in the floors schema are part of the publisher interface.
+If a publisher is defining their own floors, then all of the fields in the floors schema may be defined in the page.

 Even if a publisher is using a floors provider, they may wish to provide additional data:
 1. default floor data if dynamic data fails to load on time